bradlak/Samples/README.md

 Simple app for presenting built in modal transition styles in Xamarin.iOS

 ### LocalizationTest
-Localized strings in Xamarin - PCL vs Native
+Localized strings in Xamarin - PCL vs Native ( not ready )

+### AndroidNativeCalculator
+Android two numbers calculator app with .jar file with logic ( Binding Library )